Ron Hines DVM PhD

 Like all mammals, dogs and cats have a four-chambered heart.
 It consisting of a left and right upper chambered atrium and a left and right lower chambered ventricle.
 The left and right atria receive blood from the lungs and body respectively.
 The left ventricle is responsible for pumping oxygen-rich blood from the lungs out through the aorta into the body, while the right ventricle pumps the blood through the pulmonary artery to the lungs for oxygen.

 The Heart’s Four Valves:

-What Signs Would I See If My Pet Had A Heart Problem?
+What Signs Will I See If My Pet Has A Heart Problem?

 What Might My Veterinarian Hear Through A Stethoscope?

 Many of these pets have heart murmurs.
 Heart murmurs come about when a passage through the heart becomes too narrow or too wide or when a pet develops substantial anemia that changes its blood consistency.
 In middle aged and older adult cats and dogs, heart murmurs usually mean that a valve is not working properly.
 In younger dogs and cats they can be a sign of an imperfectly constructed heart (a cardiac birth defect).
 The particular valve producing the sound may not be closing completely or it may not be opening sufficiently for blood to pass through it without turbulence.
 Turbulence as blood rushes through an abnormal heart valve or channel is what produces all heart murmur sounds.
 The rhythm of a weakened heart also likely to changes.
 But unlike in us humans, frequent changes in the heart rhythm of relaxed dogs and cats is quite normal (sinus arrhythmia).
 Read about sinus arrhythmia here.